MicrosoftDocs/win32-pr.it-it/desktop-src/Controls/lb-setcolumnwidth.md

 ## <a name="return-value"></a>Valore restituito

-Questo messaggio non restituisce alcun valore.
+Questo messaggio non restituisce un valore.

 ## <a name="requirements"></a>Requisiti